TelemetryDeck/docs/articles/documentation.md

 tags: documentation
 lead: The TelemetryDeck documentation lives in a public Github repository.
 Here's how to contribute.
 description: Here's how to contribute to the public TelemetryDeck documentation.
-searchEngineDescription: Here's how to contribute to the public documentation for TelemetryDeck
+searchEngineDescription: The TelemetryDeck documentation lives in a public GitHub repository and is maintained by the TelemetryDeck team.
+Feel free to contribute & share your knowledge.
 order: 999999999
 ---